An Introduction to Probabilistic Programming

 \subsection{Implementation Considerations}

 There are a number of important considerations when using EP for probabilistic programming in practice.
 The type of schedule implemented by the function $\textsc{schedule}(G)$ is perhaps the most important design consideration.
 In general, EP updates are not guaranteed to converge to a fixed point, and choosing a schedule that is close to optimal is an open problem.
-In fact, a large proportion of the development effort for Infer.NET \citep{minkainfer} has focused on identifying heuristic for choosing this schedule.
+In fact, a significant portion of the development effort for Infer.NET \citep{minkainfer} has focused on identifying heuristics for choosing this schedule.

 As with HMC, there are also restrictions to the types of programs that are amenable to inference with EP.
 To perform EP, a FOPPL program needs to satisfy the following requirements \begin{itemize} \item[1.]
 We need to be able to associate an exponential family distribution with each variable $x$ in the program.